Frazer Road

 Frazer Road (officially Mazharul Haque Path) is a mixed residential-cum-commercial neighbourhood in Patna.
 This is the road most frequently heard after coming out from the Patna Junction as it connects Patna Junction to Gandhi Maidan Marg - the two major hubs of the city.
-It emerges from the South West Corner of Gandhi Maidan.
+It emerges from the south-west corner of Gandhi Maidan.
 It merges with Gandhi Maidan Marg, which takes a full circle of the Gandhi Maidan.
 Fraser Road passes through Dakbangla Chauraha, which is an important crossing in the city.
-The area around Frazer Road, including New Dak Bangla Road, Exhibition Road, and S P Verma Road has big brands names in marketing and covers all type of shops.
+The area around Frazer Road, including New Dak Bangla Road, Exhibition Road, and S P Verma Road has big brand names in marketing and covers all types of shops.
 Frazer Road is a location for hotels, restaurants, bars, and high-street stores in the capital of the Indian state of Bihar.
-The area is served by Kotwali PS under Patna Police.
+Kotwali PS serves the area under Patna Police.

-Problems

-Frazer road has long suffered from problems of over-crowding, traffic congestion, haphazard construction of buildings and illegal hawking.
-There have been several cases of shootings and robberies occurring on Frazer road.
-Parking space availability is a major problem.